JuhiZanje/DLAssignment3/SequenceModel_Attention/README.md

 -   eg : !python /kaggle/input/train-attn/train_attention.py
 -  You can give given below args while running file
 -   eg : !python /kaggle/input/train-attn/train_attention.py -e 1 -ct "RNN"
+-   When running on kaggle progress bar for validation may seem diff but that is a glitch of pytochLightening.

 ### If you want to Run train_attention.py on CMD*